Is Childhood Myopia (Nearsightedness) Dangerous?

 Over a period of 6-12 months, patients are carefully monitored and reviewed to assess the efficacy of the chosen treatment modality.

-For more information, or to learn how to get your child started with myopia management, get in touch with River Oaks Family Optometry, and our staff will be happy to answer any questions you may have.Our practice serves patients from San Jose, Santa Clara, Fruitdale, and East San Jose, California and surrounding communities.
+For more information, or to learn how to get your child started with myopia management, get in touch with River Oaks Family Optometry, and our staff will be happy to answer any questions you may have.Our practice serves patients from North San Jose, Milpitas, Santa Clara, and Sunnyvale, California and surrounding communities.